-Approximately 50% of subjects within each stratum enrolled in the US will be Fitzpatrick skin scale (FSS) I-III and 50% of subjects will have FSS IV-VI.
-In the US, subjects will be targeted across the full spectrum of FSS (I - VI) such that FSS cohorts I-II, III-IV and V-VI will each enroll no less than 20 subjects.
+Approximately 50% of subjects within each stratum enrolled in the US will be Fitzpatrick Skin Scale (FSS) I-III and 50% of subjects will have FSS IV-VI.
+Subjects will be targeted across the full spectrum of FSS (I - VI) such that FSS cohorts I-II, III-IV and V-VI will each enroll no less than 6 subjects.